Cup product on $A_\infty$-cohomology and deformations: Introduction

 \section{Introduction}

 The concept of homotopy associative algebras (or $A_\infty$-algebras), which first appeared in the context of algebraic topology \cite{St}, has now evolved into a mature algebraic theory with numerous applications in theoretical and mathematical physics \cite{Kontsevich:2006jb, JSt}.
-String field theory \cite{KS,Erler:2013xta}, the deformation quantization of gauge systems \cite{LSh}, non-commutative field theory \cite{BBKL}, and higher-spin gravities \cite{ShSk1, LZ, ShSk3} are just a few examples where these algebras play a dominant role.
-It turns out that many of $A_\infty$-algebras, appearing in applications, are obtained by deforming differential graded algebras (DGA) that often involve their own free parameters.
-The general deformation problem for $A_\infty$-algebras has been considered in \cite{PSh, FP, Tor, ShSk2}.
+String field theory \cite{KS,Erler:2013xta}, the deformation quantization of gauge systems \cite{LSh}, non-commutative field theory \cite{BBKL}, and higher-spin gravity \cite{ShSk1, LZ, ShSk3} are just a few examples where these algebras play a dominant role.
+It turns out that many of $A_\infty$-algebras encountered in applications are obtained by deforming differential graded algebras (DGA) or their families.
+The general deformation problem for $A_\infty$-algebras has been considered in Refs. \cite{PSh, FP, Tor, ShSk2}.

 In this paper, we propose a simple formula for the deformation of families of DGA's in the category of minimal $A_\infty$-algebras.
-The basis for our construction is provided by a cup product on the $A_\infty$-cohomology.
+The basis for our construction is provided by a cup product on $A_\infty$-cohomology.
 As was first shown by Getzler \cite{Getz}, each $A_\infty$-structure $m\in\mathrm{Hom}(T(V),V)$ on a graded vector space $V$ gives rise to an $A_\infty$-structure $M$ on the vector space $\mathrm{Hom}(T(V),V)$.
 As with any $A_\infty$-algebra, the second structure map $M_2$ induces a multiplication operation, called cup product, in the $A_\infty$-cohomology defined by the differential $M_1$ and we use this operation to deform the original family of $A_\infty$-structures $m$.

 The main results of our paper can be summarized in the following

 \begin{theorem} Given a one-parameter family $A=\bigoplus A_n$ of DGA's with differential $\partial: A_n\rightarrow A_{n-1}$, one can define a minimal $A_\infty$-algebra deforming the associative product in $A$ in the direction of an (inhomogeneous) Hochschild cocycle $\Delta$ given by any linear combination of